When is the business tax deadline 2025?

 You’ll follow either a semiweekly or monthly deposit schedule.
 FYI, you don’t get to choose the schedule; it’s based on a lookback period.
 Generally:

-• If your business paid $50,000 or less in employment taxes, you pay on a monthly schedule.
+• If your business paid $50,000 or less in employment taxes, you pay monthly.
 Payments are due by the 15th day of the following month.

 • If your business pays more than $50,000 in employment taxes, you pay on a semiweekly schedule based on your payday.